-**When using own bonds a 5% extra haircut is added
+**When own securities are used, a 5% premium is added

-If necessary - for example, due to market conditions - the Central Bank my calculate further deductions.
-The Central Bank reserves the right to reject an application for a facility if no agreement is reached on the valuation of collateral.
+If necessary, for example due to market conditions, the Central Bank may calculate further deductions or haircuts.
+The Central Bank reserves the right to reject an application for facilities if no agreement can be reached on the pricing of collateral.

 Central Bank of Iceland Interbank Payment System

 The Central Bank of Iceland’s interbank payment system is an independent system owned by the Central Bank.
 The system is subject to the Rules on the Central Bank of Iceland Interbank Payment System, no. 1030/2020, dated 22 October 2020.
 The interbank system is divided into two components, the gross settlement component (RTGS) and the retail component (EXP).
 The RTGS component handles large-value payments of 10 m.kr. or more that are transferred between customers of two financial institutions.
 In the RTGS component, real-time gross settlement is executed in Icelandic krónur.
 Transactions settled in the RTGS component include transactions between the Central Bank and deposit institutions, on the one hand, and transactions in the interbank foreign exchange market, on the other.
 The component also handles settlement for other important settlement systems, such as the securities settlement and retail payment systems.

 Payments between financial institutions in amounts of less than 10 m.kr. are routed through the retail component of the system, EXP.
 Retail payments are settled in the RTGS component twice a day.

 In 2017, the Central Bank signed an agreement with South African provider SIA-Perago for the purchase and implementation of the new interbank system.
 Perago is a subsidiary of Italian company SIA.
 Both companies have participated in developing parallel systems for the central banks in the Nordic region.
 System implementation in Iceland was completed in October 2020.